Nonparametric Bayesian volatility learning under microstructure noise: Synthetic data examples

 \subsection{Fan \& Gijbels function}

 Suppose the volatility function is given by

 This is a popular benchmark in nonparametric regression, which we call the Fan \& Gijbels function (see \cite{fan95}).
-This function was already used in the volatility estimation context in \cite{gugu17}.
+This function was already used in the volatility estimation context in \cite{gugu2020}.
 We generated data using the drift coefficient $b(x) = -x$.
 For the noise level we took $\eta_v=0.01$, which is substantial.
-Given the general difficulty of learning the volatility from noisy observations, one cannot expect to infer it on a very fine resolution (cf.~the remarks in Subsection \ref{sec:prior}), and thus we opted for $N=40$ bins.
+Given the general difficulty of learning the volatility from noisy observations, one cannot expect to infer it on a very fine resolution (cf.~the remarks in Subsection~\ref{sec:prior}), and thus we opted for $N=40$ bins.
+Experimentation showed that the results were rather robust w.r.t.\ the number of bins.

 Inference results are reported in Figure~\ref{fig:fan}.
 It can be seen from the plot that we succeed in learning the volatility function.
 Note that the credible band does not cover the entire volatility function, but this had to be expected given that this is a marginal band.
-Quick mixing of the Markov chains can be visually assessed via the trace plots in Figure \ref{fig:fan:trace} in Appendix \ref{appendixD}.
-The algorithm took ca.~11 minutes to complete.
+Quick mixing of the Markov chains can be visually assessed via the trace plots in Figure~\ref{fig:fan:trace}.
+The algorithm took about~11 minutes to complete.